Tafsir: Quranist

-Quranists merely believe in the Qur'an and reject other oral traditions.
+Quranists merely believe in the Quran and reject other oral traditions.
 Turkish Islamic theologian Yaşar Nuri Öztürk denounced contemporary Islamic practices as altered.
 He distinguished between what he defined as true Islam and what he saw as customs and traditions introduced in the Umayyad period.
 In 1992, he published a 760-page, tafsir-like exegetical work called Kur'an'daki Islam.
 Each chapter, which deals with one surah, is structured around certain verses of the surah, or words occurring in the text, which need to be explained.

-Edip Yüksel, Layth Saleh al-Shaiban, and Martha Schulte-Nafeh wrote Quran: A Reformist Translation, an English translation and commentary of the Qur'an.
+Edip Yüksel, Layth Saleh al-Shaiban, and Martha Schulte-Nafeh wrote Quran: A Reformist Translation, an English translation and commentary of the Quran.
 Yüksel is a follower of Rashad Khalifa.

-Ghulam Ahmed Perwez wrote Mafhoom-ul-Quran, translated into English as Exposition of the Holy Qur'an.
+Ghulam Ahmed Perwez wrote Mafhoom-ul-Quran, translated into English as Exposition of the Holy Quran.

-Tafsīr-ilmī (scientific interpretation)
+Tafsir-ilmi (scientific interpretation)

 NASA photograph from Apollo 10 in 1969.
 Rima Ariadaeus, one of many rilles on the surface of the Moon, has been claimed on Internet forums to be evidence of the splitting of the Moon.

 Hundreds of Quranic verses deal with natural phenomena and the inclination of man to approach nature and its signs.
 For some in modern times, this has been interpreted as encouraging scientific inquiry.
 Starting in the 1970s and 80s, the idea that the Quran possesses scientific facts only discovered centuries later became popularized as in ijaz (miracle) literature, also called "Bucailleism".

 According to author Ziauddin Sardar, the ijaz movement has created a "global craze in Muslim societies", and has developed into an industry that is "widespread and well-funded".
 Enthusiasts of the movement argue that among the miracles found in the Quran are "everything, from relativity, quantum mechanics, Big Bang theory, black holes and pulsars, genetics, embryology, modern geology, thermodynamics, even the laser and hydrogen fuel cells".
 Critics argue, verses that proponents say explain modern scientific facts, about subjects such as biology, the origin and history of the Earth, and the evolution of human life, contain fallacies and are unscientific.
 As of 2008, both Muslims and non-Muslims have disputed whether there actually are "scientific miracles" in the Quran.
 Muslim critics of the movement include Indian Islamic theologian Maulana Ashraf Ali Thanwi, Muslim historian Syed Nomanul Haq, Muzaffar Iqbal, president of Center for Islam and Science in Alberta, Canada, and Egyptian Muslim scholar Khaled Montaser.
 Taner Edis wrote many Muslims appreciate technology and respect the role that science plays in its creation.
 As a result, he says there is a great deal of Islamic pseudoscience attempting to reconcile this respect with religious beliefs.
 This is because, according to Edis, true criticism of the Quran is almost non-existent in the Muslim world.
 While Christianity is less prone to see its Holy Book as the direct word of God, fewer Muslims will compromise on this idea – causing them to believe that scientific truths must appear in the Quran.